yuanqm822/Simon-Yuan-Storage/README.md

-# fMRI_processing
+# Simon Yuan's Storage
-fMRI processing for master's @ BNU
-This folder contains all fMRI data processing using SPM.
-ALL codes are avalible for academic use.
+These codes are mainly used for fMRI processing for my master's study @ BNU ALL codes are free to share and are avalible for academic use only.